-DOCG area (also Cortese di Gavi or Gavi di Gavi) for white wine in the Italian region of Piedmont.
-The vineyards extend over 1,500 hectares.
-The zone covers in its entirety the municipalities of Bosio, Carrosio, Gavi, Parodi Ligure, San Cristoforo and Tassarolo, as well as parts of Capriata d'Orba, Francavilla Bisio, Novi Ligure, Pasturana and Serravalle Scrivia in the province of Alessandria.
-Other possible geographical indications are Costa Santo Stefano and Capanne di Marcarolo (Bosio), Monterotondo, Pratolungo and Rovereto (Gavi), and Cadepiaggio and Tramontana (Parodi Ligure).
-If the grapes come from classified vineyards, (only for still wine) Vigna can be indicated followed by the name of the vineyard.
+DOCG area (also Cortese di Gavi) for white wine in the Italian region of Piedmont.
+The zone covers 1,570 hectares of vineyards in the entirety of the municipalities of Bosio, Carrosio, Gavi, Parodi Ligure, San Cristoforo and Tassarolo, as well as parts of Capriata d'Orba, Francavilla Bisio, Novi Ligure, Pasturana and Serravalle Scrivia in the province of Alessandria.
+Additional possible geographical indications are Costa Santo Stefano and Capanne di Marcarolo (Bosio), Monterotondo, Pratolungo and Rovereto (Gavi), and Cadepiaggio and Tramontana (Parodi Ligure).
+If the grapes come from classified vineyards, Vigna can be indicated (only for still wine) followed by the vineyard name.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.